 This equation describes the D2D users in the uplink reuse mode, where:

-xk,m (3_DL): is stand for the downlink reuse mode when it equal to 1 that mean the D2D pair number k is reusing the downlink of cellular user number m.
+xk,m (3_DL): stands for the downlink reuse mode when it equal to 1 that mean the D2D pair number k is reusing the downlink of cellular user number m.

-Tk,m (3_DL): is stand the channel capacity downlink reuse mode when the D2D pair number k is reusing the downlink of cellular user number m.
+Tk,m (3_DL): stands for the channel capacity downlink reuse mode when the D2D pair number k is reusing the downlink of cellular user number m.

-Tk,m (C_DL): is stand the channel capacity of cellular user number m when interfered by D2D pair number k.
+Tk,m (C_DL): stands for the channel capacity of cellular user number m when interfered by D2D pair number k.

 The Optimization Joint Mode Selection, Resource Allocation, and Power Control Based on The Network Load